SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 **\--showVariables** displays a list of all the declared variables with some characteristics.

+**\-removeVariable** removes the declaration of a local variable or of a dummy argument.
+In the case of a dummy argument, it is also suppresssed from the argument of the subroutine.

 ### Cosmetics

 **\--upperCase** puts the FORTRAN code into upper case letters.